Chapter 5139-36 Community Corrections Facility

-(A) "Absconder" means a juvenile under the authority of the court who fails to remain within the limits of confinement or who fails to return to a facility as directed.
-An absconder is considered to be whereabouts unknown.
+(A) "Absconder" means a juvenile under the authority of the court who fails to remain within the limits of confinement or who fails to return to a facility as directed and who's whereabouts are unknown.

-(C) "Approved facility" a CCF approved by the division of parole and community services, through the bureau of community based programs, to operate and supervise juveniles placed by the court.
+(C) "Approved Facility" a CCF approved by the department of youth services, division of courts and community services and the bureau of community facilities, , to operate and supervise juveniles placed by the court.

 (D) "Annual average daily population" means the number arrived at by adding up the official resident count taken at an appointed time each day, consistently for a full fiscal year and dividing that figure by the total number of days in the year.

 (E) "Audit sheet" means a form provided by the department of youth services to conduct quarterly monitoring of juvenile records, selected randomly.
 This form will be reviewed by the inspection team as the documentation for compliance with rule 5139-36-07 of the Administrative Code.

 (F) "Bureau of community facilities" means that bureau in the division of courts and community services, under the direction of the chief, that includes oversight and funding of community correctional facilities, detention facilities and OJJDP compliance.